Home > AnalogMan and Modified Pedals >

 The transistors used in the old ones are unmarked so we pulled them out and tested them to find the specifications.
 Then we checked our stash and found some NOS Mullard germanium transistors which we had been saving for many years that were similar.
 We made about 100 of these pedals with these NOS transistors before we started to get low on the transistors.
 After that, we made a version with two NOS Russian transistors, which I found closest to the originals in sound and even looks, and one of the old Mullards.
 The Russians sound about the same in the MKIV, as they are not critical in that part of the circuit.
 These first two transistors are in a "Darlington Pair" configuration which gives them very high gain.
 We can sometimes optionally use all three Mullard transistors for a higher cost if we have them in stock.
 These are often military grade Mullards, the CV version of OC72, made in mid 1969 at the Mullard Ltd., Mitcham factory.
 The sound with the three Mullards might be a little more nasally/vocal sounding, the Russians a slight bit clearer.

-In late 2019 I realized that some NKT red dot transistors that were out of spec for Sun Face would work great in this pedal.
+In late 2019 I realized that some Newmarket UK made NKT red dot transistors that were out of spec for Sun Face would work great in this pedal.
 I tried them and they sound great, a thick, deep tone with lots of harmonics and touch sensitivity.
-We use one NKT in the third position along with Russians or Mullards in the pair, and will offer these NKTs optionally till we run out (we have about 100).
+We use one NKT in the third position along with Russians or Mullards in the pair, and offered these NKTs optionally till we ran out (about 100).
+In 2024, we got a nice batch of Newmarket military transistors similar to the NKT274, marked CV7006, in Newmarket bags dated 1978, and these work great as the third transistor.
 Here is a picture of the optional Grey case with an NKT and two Mullards:

 Here is our early circuit board pulled out a bit, showing the three Mullard transistors, tropical fish caps, and vintage yellow NOS Siemens and blue Philips capacitors.
 We no longer add the trimpot on these as it's not needed and did not change the sound.